 You should also be clear about the scope of the project and outline any additional services that may not be included.
 For example, your service could include one round of revisions, with additional revision requests at an extra cost.

 Here you’ll explain when the client can expect to receive said deliverables.
 Indicate if it’s an ongoing project or if there’s a set start and end date.
 Some proposals include a detailed timetable illustrating project milestones and expectations.
 This should not only include when you will deliver project elements, but also expectations for clients.
-For example, a freelance graphic designer could submit a logo for review within 2 weeks, and client has 1 week to request revisions.
+For example, a freelance graphic designer could submit a logo for review within 2 weeks, and the client has 1 week to request revisions.

-Here you’ll explain the overall cost of the project, or price points for specific deliverables within it.
+Here you’ll explain the overall cost of the project or price points for specific deliverables within it.
 Add a disclaimer here that any tasks outside of the original scope of the project will incur additional fees.
 You can also state what kinds of payment you accept, as well as when you expect payment.

 6. Statement for Moving Forward